 Content: Guidelines including two appendices.
 The Guidelines provide the limits of exposure.
 Appendix A and B respectively provide further detail concerning the relevant dosimetry, and the biological and health effects reported in the literature.

-FAQs on RF (Translations available in Italian and Japanese)
+FAQs on RF - English, Translations* in Italian, Japanese and Portuguese

-Differences between 2020 and 1998 Guidelines (Translation available in Japanese)
+Differences between 2020 and 1998 Guidelines - English, Translation* in Japanese